Our Team

 WELL WBC Program Support Assistant

-Originally from The Richest Hill on Earth (Butte, MT), Laura is a junior studying at UM and the Davidson Honors College looking to finish her bachelor’s degree in Marketing.
+Originally from The Richest Hill on Earth (Butte, MT), Laura is a senior studying at UM and the Davidson Honors College looking to finish her bachelor’s degree in Marketing.
 Before her transfer to UM, she studied at Highlands College in Butte and received her Associates Degree.
 She now serves as a student employee and Program Assistant for the Women’s Business Center (WBC).
 Laura loves fashion, photography, cooking, and music.
 If you ever need a new song recommendation, she likely has one in mind.

 She is passionate about increasing opportunities for women in business and hopes to one day start her own business.
 With a proud entrepreneurial spirit, she is excited to support the WBC and the women it serves.